```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 What Is a Good WPM?

-Compare your typing speed to realistic WPM benchmarks by level, age, and job — with accuracy-first targets for 2026.
+Compare your typing speed to realistic WPM benchmarks by age, job, skill level, and accuracy in this updated 2026 guide.

-Quick answer: A good typing speed for most adults is 45–60 WPM.
-Around 40 WPM is average, 60+ WPM is fast, and 80+ WPM is advanced — but only if your accuracy stays above 95%.
+Quick answer: A good WPM for most adults is around 45–60 WPM.
+Around 40 WPM is average, 60+ WPM is fast, and 80+ WPM is advanced if your accuracy stays high.

 For everyday typing, emails, schoolwork, and browsing, 40–50 WPM is usually enough.
-For typing-heavy work, aim for 60–80 WPM with consistent accuracy.
+For typing-heavy work, a better target is 60–80 WPM with about 95% accuracy or higher.

-Tip: Take three tests and use your average score, not only your best run.
+Tip: Take three tests with the same settings and compare your average score, not only your best run.

 Good vs Average Typing Speed: WPM Benchmarks

 Use this table as a simple way to classify your typing speed.
-These ranges are best for normal English typing tests, emails, documents, and everyday keyboard use.
+These ranges are best for normal English typing tests, emails, documents, schoolwork, office tasks, and everyday keyboard use.

 Level